 Presidential Reception Suite

 The Presidential Reception Suite is the Museum’s most formal and intimate space.
-The suite has been used as a holding space for numerous celebrities and government officials including past Presidents, Vice Presidents, and Cabinet Members.
-This space can be used for daytime or evening events, and the reception capacity is 80 and the seated dinner or lunch capacity is 70.
+The Suite has been used as a holding space for numerous celebrities and government officials including past Presidents, Vice Presidents, and Cabinet Members.
+This space can be used for daytime meetings, luncheons, and evening events.
+The reception capacity is 80 and the seated dinner or lunch capacity is 70.

 The Wallace H. Coulter Unity Square

-The Warner Brothers Theater features state-of-the-art audio visual equipment including 3D and 4K digital projection.
-It is available for a variety of daytime and evening programming including film screenings, concerts, and lectures.
+The Warner Bros.
+Theater is available for a variety of evening programming including film screenings, movie premieres, concerts, and lectures.
 The theater seats 264.

-The Museum’s Rooftop Terrace provides guests with a fabulous view stretching from the Capitol to the Lincoln Memorial and is available for evening events for up to 350 guests.
+The Museum’s Rooftop Terrace provides guests with a fabulous view stretching from the Capitol to the Lincoln Memorial and is available for daytime events for 250 guests and evening events for up to 350 guests.